tauri-apps/tray-icon/.changes/icon-resource-name.md

 "tray-icon": patch
 ---

-Support icon resource without a ordinal id on Windows
+Add `Icon::from_resource_name` to support icon resource without a ordinal id on Windows